Peter Dobkin Hall

 Hall's articles on the development of nonprofit institutions, religion, philanthropic elites, higher education, charities law, corporate social responsibility, and public policy have appeared in such periodicals as the American Sociological Review, Commonweal, Foundation News, History of Education Quarterly, History of Higher Education Annual, Journal of American History, New York Law School Law Review, Nonprofit Management & Leadership, Nonprofit & Voluntary Sector Quarterly, Philanthropy Monthly, Science & Society, and Theology Today, as well as in more than a dozen edited volumes.

-Over the years, Hall has served the community as officer and director of a number of public and private agencies, including the New Haven Historic District Commission, the Branford Planning & Zoning and Inland Wetlands Commissions, the Church of Christ-Stony Creek, the Connecticut Open Government Foundation, the Eli Whitney Museum, the New Haven Colony Historical Society, the Ronan-Edgehill Neighborhood Association, St. Thomas Episcopal Church. and the St. Thomas Day School.
+He has served the community as officer and director of a number of public and private agencies, including the New Haven Historic District Commission, the Branford Planning & Zoning and Inland Wetlands Commissions, the Church of Christ-Stony Creek, the Connecticut Open Government Foundation, the Eli Whitney Museum, the New Haven Colony Historical Society, the Ronan-Edgehill Neighborhood Association, St. Thomas Episcopal Church.and the St. Thomas Day School.